egeengin/EmbeddedIntentRecognizer/Readme.md

 **IntentRecognizerInterface.h** is the header file for Intent Recognizer Interface class, it consists of a pure virtual class and any change on the command handler can be handled thanks to the adapter design pattern.

+## Used third-party tools

+This project is built, tested, and documented using some third-party tools and services listed below.
+I would like to thank them.

+- [Google Test](https://github.com/google/googletest): Google Test freamwork is used for unit tests.

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.